EDCD/EDMarketConnector/README.md

 You can also choose here what data to save (refer to the next section for details) and whether to attach your Cmdr name or a [pseudo-anonymized](http://en.wikipedia.org/wiki/Pseudonymity) ID to the data.

-You are next prompted to authenticate with a "verification code", which you will shortly receive by email from Frontier.
+You are next prompted to authenticate with a “verification code”, which you will shortly receive by email from Frontier.
-Note that each "verification code" is one-time only - if you enter the code incorrectly or quit the app before authenticating you will need to wait for Frontier to send you a new code.
+Note that each “verification code” is one-time only - if you enter the code incorrectly or quit the app before authenticating you will need to wait for Frontier to send you a new code.

-If you are not prompted to authenticate, but instead see the message "Error: Invalid Credentials" then choose the menu option EDMarketConnector → Preferences (Mac) or File → Settings (Windows) and double-check your username and password.
+If you are not prompted to authenticate, but instead see the message “Error: Invalid Credentials” then choose the menu option EDMarketConnector → Preferences (Mac) or File → Settings (Windows) and double-check your username and password.

 Output